Everything You Need To Know About Self-Employed Loans

 It’s really important that you read through the terms and conditions before clicking to accept and receive your quote.
 After you’ve read through the terms, your application will be reviewed without delay by one of our approved business finance suppliers.
 Their job is to find the best lender for your self-employed business.

 Please expect a call from one of our trusted account managers to discuss the terms of your loan or cash advance agreement.

 Take time to read fully through the terms of agreement, asking any questions you are unsure of before signing the relevant documentation and returning it to the lender.
 After that the money will be deposited in your account in as little as 24 hours.

 Frequently Asked Questions

 If you still have questions about self employed loan, then make sure to checkout our FAQs below for some more answers.

-A self employed loan is a form of financing specifically designed for self employed workers, freelancers and business owners.
-Self employed loans are generally unsecured against an asset, but can be secured against valuable property if requested.
-They can also come in the form of a merchant cash advance or a limited company loan.
+A self employed loan is a form of financing specifically designed for self employed business owners or freelancers.
+Self employed loans are generally unsecured (against an asset), but can be secured against property via a charge in some circumstancecs.
+They can also come in the form of a merchant cash advance or a personal loan

 You can get a self employed loan by completing an online application.
 As a business owner you will be required to provide some basic information about the business, such as your monthly turnover.
 You will also be required to input some personal details and contact details.
 If your application is successful, an account manager will then be in touch to discuss the term of your loan deal and to answer any questions you may have.